percona/pmm/api/MIGRATION_TO_V3.md

 1. When the action cannot be performed by the standard RESTful methods.
 2. When the action performed is not idempotent.
 3. When the action performed manipulates data, but does not fit into the standard CRUD operations.
-4. When the action performed might contain sensitive data, that cannot be passed via URL query params.
+4. When the action performed contains sensitive data, that cannot be passed via URL query params.